Nar Phu trek during the spring season

 We reached Chamchu around 3.30 p.m.
-There were only two rooms available so it was given to those who needed it most and the rest were to sleep in the tents.
+Unfortunately, only two rooms were available, so it was given to those who needed them most, and the rest were to sleep in the tents.

 Day 11) This was the last day of our trek.
-We planned to go to Koto, which was just 3 hours’ walk away from the lunch spot; this gave our kitchen staff plenty of time to do some shopping for the last night’s dinner.
-It was a lovely morning with a cool temperature, and everyone was enjoying the trek and pony ride.
+We planned to go to Koto, which was just 3 hours away from the lunch spot; this gave our kitchen staff plenty of time to shop for the last night’s dinner.
+It was a lovely morning with a cool temperature, and everyone enjoyed the trek and pony ride.
 We reached Koto on time; rooms were allocated to our trekkers after lunch.

-Dark clouds started gathering around 2 p.m., and it started raining heavily for a few hours from 3 p.m.
+Dark clouds started gathering around 2 p.m., raining heavily for a few hours from 3 p.m.
 We were delighted with the decision to return the same way we had gone up; otherwise, we would have been on the pass where it would be snowing.
 We would have been miserable on the blizzard and snowfall had we been on the pass.
 Those who had been lagging would have taken between 12-16 hours to complete the hike.
-They would have to alight the ponies from the top of the pass and trek down on the steep slope with stones, scree, etc.
+They would have to descend the ponies from the top of the pass and trek down the steep slope with stones, scree, etc.